ShenduoZhang/shenduo.icu/more_about_me.md

 #  nav: homework
 ---

+Thanks for your interests in this wonderful, interesting and lovely human being.
-I live with two lovely cats adopted from [Atlanta Humane Society](https://atlantahumane.org/), Gauss and Kolmo.
+He lives with two equally lovely cats adopted from [Atlanta Humane Society](https://atlantahumane.org/), Gauss and Kolmo.

 ![Gauss](Gaus.jpeg "Gauss")